richmahn/en_tn/dan/front/intro.md

 #### When did the seventy weeks begin? ####

 The seventy weeks in 9:24-27 began when a decree was issued to rebuild the city of Jerusalem.
 But there were several decrees that allowed this to happen.
-Translators do not need to understand how prophecies were fulfilled to translate the text.
+Translators do not need to understand how prophecies were or will be fulfilled to translate the text.

 #### Who was Darius the Mede? ####